 Kara writes about seeing beauty, remembering your identity, and finding God, right where you are.
 Kara writes with reverence about all things home life and small-scale farming.
 She aims to see life as holy and for her, motherhood has been like a camera lens coming into focus.
 You'll find her writing about motherhood, faith, friendship, teaching, marriage, depression, anxiety, juggling it all, and all things home life.

-Kara's first solo book, Everywhere Holy, will be released on December 3, 2019 with Thomas Nelson, a division of Harper Collins.
+Kara's first solo book, Everywhere Holy, was released on December 3, 2019 with Thomas Nelson, a division of Harper Collins.

 Kara's work has been regularly featured on The Huffington Post, The Today Show, Parenting.com.
 Scary Mommy, and Mamalode.
 Her work has also been published on Club Mid, Mamapedia, Your Tango, Pathoes, and other sites.
 In addition, much of her work has been featured on the Today Show’s social media sites and Kara has close to three million readers on her Today Show webpage.
 In 2015, her essay, “To the Mom at the Water Park,” was the third most viewed article on Today Parents for the year.
 Kara’s work has also been seen in other ways, as she was the Contributing Editor at Cargo Literary, a travel magazine, and was on the advisory board for the film, Zero Weeks—a film discussing the lack of paid parental leave in the United States.